History of Jack Nicholson in Timeline

 2003: Starred in "Something's Gotta Give"

-In 2004, Jack Nicholson and Lara Flynn Boyle split up permanently, after which Nicholson was linked to Kate Moss.
+In 2004, Jack Nicholson and Lara Flynn Boyle split permanently, after which Nicholson was linked to Kate Moss.

-2004: Attended High School Reunion
+2004: High School Reunion

-2005: Nicholson attends Hunter S. Thompson's memorial
+2005: Attendance at Hunter S. Thompson's Memorial Service

-2006: Nicholson dates Paz de la Huerta
+2006: Dating Paz de la Huerta

 In 2006, Jack Nicholson dated actress Paz de la Huerta.